 Higher education institutions across the globe are facing unique challenges as we move into a new decade.
 University leadership increasingly finds itself facing two seemingly contradictory forces: pressure to continuously increase the value provided to customers (students, alumni, and faculty) while at the same time maintain the institution’s financial stability.
 Universities that do not rise to meet these challenges will find themselves increasingly left behind in what is becoming a very competitive landscape.
-This blog series will seek to identify the key challenges facing higher education going forward and illustrate how Hyperautomation will be a key component for leadership to leverage in addressing each of the challenges head on.
+This blog series will seek to identify the key challenges facing higher education going forward and illustrate how hyperautomation in higher education will be a key component for leadership to leverage in addressing each of the challenges head on.

 Customer Experience Trends